Get Featured in Media

 A person appears to be levitating with one arm raised in a busy temple courtyard surrounded by people and traditional architecture—capturing the vibrant energy you’ll find while exploring where to stay in shanghai. -copyright-moving-jack.
 Com

 Getting around: Lines 2 and 7 make getting anywhere very easy.
-You can hit most Shanghai attractions in 20-30 minutes.
+You can go to most Shanghai attractions in 20-30 minutes.

 Multi-level urban highway overpass with cars driving below and around, concrete pillars, greenery on barriers, and city buildings in the background—a daily scene near popular spots for travelers wondering where to stay in shanghai. -copyright-moving-jack.
 Com